 When you try to open your garage door, does the trolley carriage move but the door doesn’t open?
 This is the telltale sign that you’ve got a broken trolley carriage.
 Luckily, for most garage door openers, you can easily find a replacement trolley carriage for about $25 to $40, depending on the model.
 It’s a fairly easy part to fix; all you need are some simple household tools and a few garage door parts.
 Repairing a typical garage door trolley usually takes less than 30 minutes and is completely safe to do, since because the trolley carriage is broken, the door is already down and there’s no way for the chain or cable to slip.

 Preparing the Garage Door for Repair

-- Pull the emergency ripcord, which is generally a red cord connected to the opener carriage.
+- Pull the emergency ripcord, which is generally a red cord connected to the opener and the carriage.
 This is what connects the opener to the trolley carriage.
 It will let you manually close and open the door.
-Don’t worry.
+(Don’t worry.
 Reinstalling it is easy.
-Simply raise the door with your automatic opener, and it will automatically reconnect.
+Simply raise the door with your automatic opener, and it will automatically reconnect.)

-Next, pull the emergency release toward the door.
+- Next, pull the emergency release toward the door.
 This will disconnect the door from the motor.

 Call Us Anytime if You Have Trouble

 Overall, this is a fairly simple and safe repair for you to do yourself on your broken garage door.
 But if you have any problems, concerns or questions, please call us at SACS Garage Door Repair anytime of the day or night, 7 days a week.
 We’ll be happy to simply give you advice or even come out and take a look at it.
 We offer a 100% customer satisfaction guarantee.
 We’re a local company serving the greater Sacramento and Los Angeles areas.